crunchysteve/SoleBot/README.md

 ![Pulses of pulse width modulation](https://img.youtube.com/vi/VhJ9suvsufc/0.jpg)

+While I'm still trying to decide whether to localise drum control to each drum and have a central controller that reads and redistributes the incoming MIDI signal as isolated MIDI signals for each drum, or use a single micro, like a Mega2560, this could also be done much simpler (and less musically nuanced) using a Nano or Uno and a single stick on each drum and cymbal.
+Hih-Hat lifting actions can be done on purely digital pins, even the crash cymbal could be "bit-banged" to create a low res pulsed PWM.
+I should probably prototype this way, "but bite off more than you can chew!" is my motto, LOL.

-The snare drum will have 3 solenoids, left stick, right stick and rimshot.
-MIDI standards call this sidestick, but I'm going to be designing and arranging (in my DAW or drum machine) for "flatstick", where the drummer brings the stick down so that shaft hist the rim as well as the tip hitting the skin - a classic rock and blues sound, snare with a crack!
+So, the snare drum will have 3 solenoids, left stick, right stick and rimshot.
+MIDI standards call this sidestick, but I'm going to be designing and arranging (in my DAW or drum machine) for "flatstick", where the drummer brings the stick down so that shaft hits the rim as well as the tip hitting the skin - a classic rock and blues sound, snare with a crack!
 MIDI "Snare 1" will trigger left stick, "Snare 2" triggers right stick, "Sidestick" will trigger right stick and rimshot together and, when hi-hat gets a left or right hit, these will override a time-adjacent left or right snare hit, respectively.

 Opening and closing the hats will be done by lifting the the top hat from half open to open and lifting the bottom hat beyond half open to close them.
 My kit is four piece, so my rack tom will have 2 solenoids (MIDI Toms 1 and 2) and my floor tom will have one solenoid.
 The ride cymbal will have 2 solenoids for rim and bell, the crash cymbal will have one solenoid.
 The kick will have 2 beaters (Kick 1 and 2) but operating on the one drum.
 Cowbell (or woodblock) rounds us out with 16 solenoids.